mlpack/mlpack/CONTRIBUTING.md

 Each contributor is responsible for the proposed content, regardless of where the content came from.
-The responsibility includes ensuring that the content can be submitted to mlpack and does not violate copyright(s) and/or other intellectual property rights.
+The responsibility includes ensuring that the content can be submitted to mlpack and does not violate copyright(s) and other intellectual property rights.
 Source code in mlpack is licensed under the BSD license; see `LICENSE.txt` for details.